 If the dog's heart has stopped, start cardiopulmonary resuscitation.

 At the same time ask a friend or passerby to phone the vet for emergency assistance.

 Keep the dog warm and continue CPR until help arrives.

 How Is a Heart Attack Similar in Dogs and Humans?

 The worst case scenario is the same for both species: Death.
-Indeed, this is a sudden onset condition for both species that requires emergency treatment, if the patient is to stand a chance of recovery.
+This is a sudden onset condition for both species that requires emergency treatment if the patient is to stand a chance of recovery.

 How Is a Heart Attack Different in Dogs and Humans?

-Whilst heart attacks are common in people, a true heart attack is rare in the dog.
-This is largely down to lifestyle factors, where people are more likely to overindulge and smoke, which promotes coronary artery disease.
+While heart attacks are common in people, a true heart attack is rare in the canine.
+This is largely due to lifestyle factors, where people are more likely to overindulge and smoke, which promote coronary artery disease.